otp-demo/otp-gitops/cloudfare.md

 # Load Balancer/Fault Tolerance Configuration
-For the OTP pattern when used in a hybrid multicloud sitution there is a need to be able to provide a unified and consistent end point even if one the cloud providers has a failure.
+For the OTP pattern when used in a hybrid multicloud situation there is a need to be able to provide a unified and consistent end point even if one the cloud providers has a failure.

-A solution is to use a 3rd party provider with their own infrastructure, that in the event of an outage on a cloud provider or even on prem will conttinue to keep operating, however this then itself becomes another single point of failure.
+A solution is to use a 3rd party provider with their own infrastructure, that in the event of an outage on a cloud provider or even on prem will continue to keep operating, however this then itself becomes another single point of failure.

 ## Cloudflare
-The following documents how to setup CloudFlare and openshift to function as the load balancing solutiuon
+The following documents how to setup CloudFlare and openshift to function as the load balancing solution

    ![load balancers](doc/images/loadbalancer.png "Load Balancer Topology")